coxy1989/mlsabbatical/website/content/markdown/learning_log.md

 ### Thursday, 14/08/2018

 I finished [my work](https://github.com/coxy1989/mlsabbatical/blob/master/homework/bloomberg_lec_check_1.md) on the *Statistical Learning Theory* section of the [Bloomberg Concept Check 1](https://davidrosenberg.github.io/mlcourse/ConceptChecks/1-Lec-Check.pdf).
 I faired well on the subjects I've seen recently: like [fitting linear and quadratic functions to data using the normal equation](https://github.com/coxy1989/mlsabbatical/blob/master/homework/bloomberg_lec_check_1.py).
-I faired less well, though not catastrophically,  on the probabilty material, which I've yet to review methodically as part of this sabattical yet - I suspect I may need to do this - one to discuss with my study buddy next time we meet.
+I faired less well, though not catastrophically,  on the probabilty material, which I've yet to review methodically as part of this sabattical - I suspect I may need to do this - one to discuss with my study buddy next time we meet.

 ### Wednesday, 14/08/2018

 - I did a unit of work in the *practice track* -  [proving this](https://yutsumura.com/if-the-nullity-of-a-linear-transformation-is-zero-then-linearly-independent-vectors-are-mapped-to-linearly-independent-vectors/), I watched a couple of short Pavel Grinfeld lectures on the null space which enhanced my intution.

-- I started working on the Statistical Learning Theory section of the [Bloomberg Concept Check 1](https://davidrosenberg.github.io/mlcourse/ConceptChecks/1-Lec-Check.pdf).
+- I started working on the *Statistical Learning Theory* section of the [Bloomberg Concept Check 1](https://davidrosenberg.github.io/mlcourse/ConceptChecks/1-Lec-Check.pdf).

 ### Tuesday, 14/08/2018